All Episodes

 I don't disagree with that at all.

-We have coronavirus deaths in the U.S. Again, facts without fear.
+We have coronavirus deaths in the U.S. Again, Facts Without Fear.

 We're giving you the news.

-Uh finally Michigan and Nevada have released hydroxychloroquine, which they were forbidding pharmacies from distributing, and the only way you could get it is like in New York.
+And the only way you could get it is like in New York.

-I don't know why Cuomo's doing this, dumbest decision I've ever heard.
+I don't know why Cuomo's doing this.

-If you we now have all the anecdotal evidence we can give you.
+We now have all the anecdotal evidence we can give you.

-Dr. Roz is updating us daily on radio and TV about hydroxychloroquine, and we now have all the doses that we could need with the help of uh Tesla, I think is the company in Israel, the pharmaceutical company.
+And we now have all the doses that we could need with the help of Tesla, I think is the company in Israel, a pharmaceutical company.

 It's here.

-They're giving us four million more doses.
+They're giving us 4 million more doses.

-Uh why are you sending people to a hospital?
+Why are you sending people to a hospital?

 The last place you need to be.

-That is despicable without going to a petri dish.
+That is despicable without going to a Petri dish.

-What do you mean, a petri, what do you call it?
+Petri, what do you call it?

 What do you call those PET Petri dish?